lharries/harries.co/_blog/seo-for-startups/index.md

 - Frontend engineers with design skills and good enough copy/project management ability
 - Excellent writers who can understand your domain

 I'd argue that in the early days, you want to start with a driven frontend engineer with some design skills who is keen to learn SEO, as the bulk of the work is in creating great pages that solve user intent.
 They can also do the execution of getting to table stakes for technical SEO and run the content machine either through contract writers or in-house writers.
-You can then partner them with an excellent external SEO advisor who can guide what intent to do and give feedback on the pages (but this isn't needed as a full-time job until you're at scale or have a very large number of pages such as running an e-commerce store).
+You can then partner them with an excellent external SEO advisor who can guide what topics and keywords to focus on and give feedback on the pages (but this isn't needed as a full-time job until you're at scale or have a very large number of pages such as running an e-commerce store).
 Over time, you could transition the content production running to a writer who has interest in this.